 Diagnostic Medical Physicist: facilitates effective communication among the other key team members and is key to the successful implementation of any of the DIR modules given their domain knowledge in radiation dosimetry, informatics, and basic clinical knowledge

 Information Technology (IT) Specialist: interfaces with multiple hospital systems/applications and servers and is familiar with imaging informatics

-TRIAD® Site Server Administrator: maintains the TRIAD Site Server.
+DIR Link Administrator: Supports set up and maintenance of the DIR Link application.
 Both this role and the role of IT Specialist may be played by the same individual

 Lead Technologist: manages the mapping of site-specific facility clinical procedure names to the ACR Common lexicon or the RadLex Playbook ID (RPID) based on the technologists’ in-depth understanding of the specific modality